peritext/peritext/specification/sections/metadata-syntax.md

 @peritextincollection{mycollection} //metadata, because it begins with "peritext"
 ```

-The second just after the opening bracket (eg ``incollection``) would describe a ``cite_key`` in regular BibTeX : **in Peritext the citeKey is central, and should be also used as the slug of this section, usable to reference it in other content sections or for other purposes** - slug is an internal metadata. **All citeKeys should be unique along a whole document**.
+The second just after the opening bracket (eg ``incollection``) would describe a ``cite_key`` in regular BibTeX : **in Peritext the id is crucial, and should be also used as the slug of this section, usable to reference it in other content sections or for other purposes** - slug is an internal metadata. **All ids should be unique along a whole document**.

 Then follows a collection of key+value pairs, that Peritext respects but also extends for its own purposes.